Watts-per-Intelligence Part II: Algorithmic Catalysis: Formal Framework

 We now set up our formal framework.
 Let $U$ denote a universal prefix Turing machine.
 For any string or structure $x$ admitting a canonical encoding, $K_U(x)$ denotes prefix Kolmogorov complexity on $U$ and $K_U(x\mid y)$ denotes its conditional counterpart.
 The algorithmic mutual information between $x$ and $y$ is given by:

 which is symmetric up to a small additive $O(\log K)$ term \cite{li2019kolmogorov,kolmogorov1965three,solomonoff1964formal,levin1984randomness}.

 For a substrate $\Hw$, $\descop(\Hw)$ denotes a fixed, self-delimiting encoding of $\Hw$ on the universal machine $U$, i.e.\ a canonical description that fully specifies the substrate independently of the task or its operational history.
 For an algorithm $\Alg$, $\idle(\Alg)$ denotes a fixed reference (idle) state to which the system is required to return after each cycle.
 Fixing it in advance prevents arbitrary final states from being retroactively declared idle and thereby trivialising the bounded-restoration condition.
 For a task class $\Class$, $\sigma(\Class)$ denotes a canonical descriptor of the generative or structural regularities of $\Class$: the shortest description of the information that makes new instances recognisably members of the same class, such as symmetries, grammars, constraints, conservation laws, dependency structures or recurrence relations.
+For empirical systems, \(\sigma(\Class)\) may be specified by a benchmark or model-family description, and \(\MutInfo(\descop(\Hw):\sigma(\Class))\) may be estimated by resource-bounded MDL, compression gain, or benchmark-defined latent variables.

-Using the concepts above, we can now define the algorithmic counterparts of the three properties that characterise chemical catalysts: pathway opening, non-consumption, and selectivity.
+We can now define the algorithmic counterparts of the three properties that characterise chemical catalysts: pathway opening, non-consumption, and selectivity.
 Pathway opening corresponds to a reduction in irreversible bit-operations at matched intelligence, measured via \eqref{eq:energy-floor}.
 Non-consumption requires that the substrate returns close to a fixed reference state after each cycle, with the associated restoration energy accounted for explicitly.
 Selectivity becomes a condition on conditional Kolmogorov complexity: the substrate must encode non-trivial information about the task class, together with a transfer requirement that rules out finite-instance memorisation.
 We formalise these in Definition~\ref{def:catalyst} below.

 \begin{definition}[Algorithmic speed-up and barrier] For systems $\Sys_0$ and $\Sys_1$ on a task $\Task$ at matched intelligence $\IntOp(\Sys_1,\Task)=\IntOp(\Sys_0,\Task)$, the class-specific speed-up factor $\Gamma(\Task)$ and the logarithmic operation barrier $\Barrier(\Sys,\Task)$ are